If education is the foundation for career success, microcredentials are quickly becoming the bricks you use to build upon it.

 Microcredentials may not have reputation or prestige that traditional programs carry today, but they are quickly having an outsized effect across multiple fields.

-If you want to enter a new field in 2020, it’s best to look for, and ask about, what skill shortages exist that microcredentials could address.
+If you want to enter a new field, it’s best to look for, and ask about, what skill shortages exist that microcredentials could address.

 If you want to switch careers, it’s worth looking at what microcredentials you may have picked up as part of your professional development already, and what more you may need to seek out.